 Even if you don’t have any accidents or moving violations your auto insurance rates will likely begin to creep up after your 60th birthday.
 This is because older adults are more likely than middle-aged ones to be involved in traffic accidents.
-The good news is that there are lots of steps you can take to make sure you are getting the best possible rates on your car insurance.
+The good news is that there are lots of steps you can take to lower car insurance costs and make sure you’re getting the best possible rate.

 1. Call your current insurance company

 Before going to the trouble of shopping around and moving your policy, why not call your current company and find out if they can offer you any additional discounts?
 Companies generally want to keep their current clients satisfied and will make an effort to help you feel like you are getting a fair deal.
 Possible discounts to inquire about include “safe driver,” multi-policy, multiple vehicles, low mileage, auto-renewal, prepaying for your entire policy period (instead of monthly or bi-monthly) and having or installing safety and anti-theft features installed in your car.

 Being a safe driver can earn you solid discounts on your auto insurance policy.
 To qualify as a “safe driver” usually means not having any moving violations of at fault accidents in the past 3 years.
 If you do receive a moving violation to keep your record clean you may be able to get the points removed from your record by attending traffic school.
 If you want to maintain your safe driving record it is almost important for you to consider how you engage with technology behind the wheel.
 Research shows nearly 60% of older adults report using their mobile phones in some capacity while driving and 25% reported engaging in these behaviors while a minor under 11 was in the car.
 As smartphone usage has increased, distracted driving has led to increased accidents and fatalities on the road.
 Not using your phone while driving can help reduce your insurance rates and save a life.

 3. Take a driving class